Don’t pin your hopes on the rapture.

 The right and wrong way to make judgments.

-Is there a right way to make judgments?
+The Bible reveals to us the right way to make judgments.
 No one likes to be judged; yet, it is a necessary part of life, if done the correct way.
 We have all been judged in a wrong way, being accused of something we did not do or rejected for no good reason.
 But many of us have profited by being judged in a good way.
 Everyone who has competed for a prize and won did so because judges deemed him or her worthy.
 When we are appraised for our work and receive a raise in pay, this is another example of a good kind of judgment.
 So what is the right way to make judgments, and what is the wrong way?

 The kind of judgment that is good and proper and a necessary part of life could be called assessing, discriminating, or discerning.